Clive Barker's Jericho: Story

-The game begins with General Arnold Leach, a high-ranking member of a secret U.S. organization called the Department of Occult Warfare (DOW), being contacted by the Firstborn, a being that was imprisoned by God at the beginning of time in a patch of reality called the Box.
+The game begins with General Arnold Leach, a high-ranking member of a secret U.S. organisation called the Department of Occult Warfare (DOW), being contacted by the Firstborn, a being that was imprisoned by God at the beginning of time in a patch of reality called the Box.
 The Firstborn convinces Leach to help it escape from the Box.
 Leach leaves the DOW, and spends the next twenty years committing acts of great evil to build up evil energy to cause a breach in the Box.

-Eventually, a breach is made, and the DOW sends in a Special Forces team called Jericho to seal the breach.
-The leader of the squad, Captain Devin Ross, is killed by Leach, but is still able to linger on as a ghost able to possess the other members of the squad.
+Eventually, a breach is made, and the DOW sends in a special forces team called Jericho to seal the breach.
+The leader of the squad, Captain Devin Ross, is killed by Leach, but he is still able to linger on as a ghost able to possess the other members of the squad.
 Being unable to seal it any other way, they enter the Box to close the breach from within.

 Once inside, they must battle the souls of those who have breached the Box in the past; a Nazi officer, a fallen Catholic priest from the Middle Ages, a depraved Roman Governor, and six ancient Sumerian priests (Ninlil and Ki, Inanna and Enlil as well as Nanna and Utu, who were the first to banish the Firstborn but ultimately fell victim to its corruption).
 Jericho is aided by the souls of those who ultimately resealed the breach each time it was broken.

-However when they finally reach the point at which they can seal the breach, the squad instead decides that they should kill the Firstborn rather than try to reseal the breach, as resealing would just result in them being trapped in the Box and endlessly tortured until the breach was opened again just like as happened with all their past allies.
-Traveling into the Firstborn's cavern, they find the creature in the middle of an island on a lake, with Leach tied to a nearby wall.
-Then, knowing that Cole and Jones due to their powers and past interactions with it are on the verge of discovering its fatal weaknesses the Firstborn instantly kills them and the final battle commences.
-In the end however the squad is eventually able to work out how to wound the creature by targeting it every time it tries to duplicate a different squad member’s powers with their own version of said power.
-Just as they are about to kill it though Leach breaks free of his bonds.
-Angered at the Firstborn's betrayal, he grabs it and carries it to a tunnel of light, with the fate of both left unknown.

-The cavern soon begins to collapse.
-Jericho jumps into the water and swims as deep and far as they can.
-The game ends as they emerge from under the water in a vast ocean under an orange sky.
+However, when they finally reach the point at which they can seal the breach, the squad instead decides that they should kill the Firstborn rather than try to reseal the breach, as resealing would just result in them being trapped in the Box and endlessly tortured until the breach was opened again just like as happened with all their past allies.
+Travelling into the Firstborn's cavern, they find the creature in the middle of an island on a lake, with Leach bound to a nearby wall.
+Before Cole could identify the Firstborn's weaknesses, the Firstborn kills Cole and Jones and battles the surviving squad members.
+Jericho manages to defeat the Firstborn by targeting it each time it tries to duplicate any of the squad's abilities.
+Leach breaks free of his bonds; angered at the Firstborn's betrayal, he grabs it and carries it to a tunnel of light, causing the cavern to collapse.
+Jericho jumps into the water and swims to escape.
+They emerge from under the water in a vast ocean under an orange sky.